kubeshark/docs/src/pages/en/ui.md

 ![Targeted PODs](/targets.png)

-At the top of the screen in a blue top panel (section I), Kubeshark lists an up-to-date list of Pods that are being tapped.
+At the top of the screen in a blue top panel, Kubeshark lists an up-to-date list of Pods that are being tapped.

 ## The Query Box

-The query box (section A) is used to enter the Kubeshark Filter Syntax statement.
+The query box is used to enter the Kubeshark Filter Syntax statement.
 Queries are used to find specific elements in traffic or reduce the amount of traffic that is interrogated.

 The Kubeshark filter syntax field (aka Query Box) applies filtering to your traffic viewer.
 For example, to only see HTTP responses starting with the number 4, enter http and response.status == r"4.*" and select Apply.
 Your traffic stream will look like this: